Interpretable and Personalized Apprenticeship Scheduling: Learning Interpretable Scheduling Policies from Heterogeneous User Demonstrations: Evaluation Environments

-The next environment we use to explore our personalized learning framework is a synthetic environment that we can control, manipulate, and interpret to empirically validate the efficacy of our proposed method.
-For our investigation, we leverage a jobshop scheduling environment built upon the XD[ST-SR-TA] scheduling domain defined by \citet{Korsah-2011-7217}, representing one of the hardest scheduling problems.
-In this environment, two agents must complete a set of twenty tasks which have upper- and lower-bound temporal constraints (i.e., deadlines and wait constraints), proximity constraints (i.e., no two agents can be in the same place at the same time), and travel-time constraints.
-For the purposes of apprenticeship learning, an action is defined as the assignment of an agent to complete a task presently.
+\textbf{2) Synthetic Scheduling Environment} The second environment we use is a synthetic environment that we can control, manipulate, and interpret to empirically validate the efficacy of our proposed method.
+For our investigation, we leverage a jobshop scheduling environment built on the \textbf{XD[ST-SR-TA]} scheduling domain defined by \citet{Korsah-2011-7217}, representing one of the hardest scheduling problems.
+In this environment, two agents must work together to complete a set of 20 tasks that have upper- and lower-bound temporal constraints (i.e., deadline and wait constraints), proximity constraints, and travel-time constraints.
+Schedulers have a randomly-generated task-prioritization scheme dependent upon task deadline, distance, and index.
 The decision-maker must decide the optimal sequence of actions according to the decision-maker's own criteria.
-For this environment, we construct a set of heterogeneous, mock decision-makers that select scheduling actions according to Equation \ref{eq:blending}. \nobreak{\parskip0pt }

-In this equation, our decision-maker selects a task, $\tau_i^*$ from the set of tasks, $\boldsymbol{\tau_S}$.
-The task-prioritization scheme is based upon three criteria: $H_{EDF}$ prioritizes tasks according to their deadline (i.e., ``earliest-deadline first"), $H_{distance}$ prioritizes the closest task, and $H_{Index}$ prioritizes tasks according to a user-specified highest/lowest index or value based upon $\beta_3$ (i.e., $\beta_3 (j) + (1-\beta_3)(-j)$).
-The heterogeneity in decision-making comes from the latent weighting vector $\vec{\beta}$.
-Specifically, $\beta_1\in \mathbb{R}$ and $\beta_2\in \mathbb{R}$ weight the importance of $H_{EDF}$ and $H_{distance}$, respectively.
-Furthermore, $\beta_3 \in \{0,1\}$ is a mode selector in which the highest/lowest task index is prioritized.
-By drawing $\vec{\beta}$ from a multivariate random distribution, we can create an infinite number of unique demonstrator types.
+This domain is a more complex variant of the domain in \citet{Gombolay:2016a} as we have demonstrations of heterogeneous scheduling strategies.